 The time reservation and ETA sharing information will likely also be offered by external mobility data service providers.
 These providers gather and process data from vehicles and real-time traffic to estimate the time of arrival of a truck or truck platoon both at its destination and at a given intersection.
 On the basis of this information, they can issue the traffic light reservations to the traffic manager at the request of the remote driver through the EF service provider's app.
-Therefore it makes sense to study the combination of EF2 and EF3, because by taking into account both functions one can consider separate ETAs for different traffic light and whether an entire platoon can cross together.
+Therefore it makes sense to study the combination of EF2 and EF3, because by taking into account both functions one can consider separate ETAs for different traffic lights or intersections.
+Ultimately, the road authority decides whether to give a green light and whether an entire platoon can cross together.
 It is unclear whether there will be a central platform in between like in Mobilidata, where the customer is the road operator.